Being diagnosed with a hormone imbalance can be a scary, overwhelming thing.

 Natural progesterone oil is applied to the vaginal tissue.
 It’s important to be supervised and to have progesterone levels monitored because too much progesterone can cause side effects as mood changes, depression, water retention, weight gain, and absent or abnormal menstrual bleeding.

-To read more about dosing and how bioidentical progesterone works, see Increasing Progesterone with Progesterone Cream.
+To read more about dosing and how bioidentical progesterone works, read my blog post about Using Bioidentical Progesterone to Naturally Increase Progesterone Levels.

 Cortisol is a hormone involved in the stress response but is also needed to make other hormones such as progesterone.
 Prolonged stress can lead to elevations in cortisol, which practitioners say may decrease the available progesterone and result in a hormonal imbalance.